awsdocs/aws-elemental-mediastore-user-guide/doc_source/IAM-user-create.md

 # Creating an admin IAM user<a name="IAM-user-create"></a>

-  When you first create an AWS account, you begin with a single sign\-in identity that has complete access to all AWS services and resources in the account\.
+  When you create an AWS account, you begin with one sign\-in identity that has complete access to all AWS services and resources in the account\.
 This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
-We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
-Instead, adhere to the [best practice of using the root user only to create your first IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.
-Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.
+We strongly recommend that you do not use the root user for your everyday tasks\.
+Safeguard your root user credentials and use them to perform the tasks that only the root user can perform\.
+For the complete list of tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html#aws_tasks-that-require-root) in the *AWS General Reference*\.

 In this procedure, you use the AWS account root user to create your first IAM user\.
 You add this IAM user to an Administrators group, to ensure that you have access to all services and their resources in your account\.
 The next time that you access your AWS account, you should sign in with the credentials for this IAM user\.